Mortgage Advice

 How much can you borrow?

-Banks can only lend you up to 3.5 times your gross salary – that’s your annual income before tax.
-If it’s a joint application, that’s your combined gross income. … Your mortgage still needs to be within 3.5 times of your income/combined income.
+Mortgage Lenders can only lend you up to 4 times your gross salary – that’s your annual income before tax.
+If it’s a joint application the mortgage lenders can lend up to 4 times the combined incomes.

 Getting your deposit together

-As a First Time Buyer you will need a deposit of at least 10% of the house price.Get into the habit of saving a regular amount to demonstrate your repayment abilitySearching for your new homeKnow how much you can borrow before you start your house searchLook at some properties to get an idea of the cost of the home that you want and the area you would like
+As a First Time Buyer you will need a deposit of at least 10% of the house price.Get into the habit of saving a regular amount to demonstrate your repayment ability.

 Applying for your Mortgage